 Do not operate the starter continuously for more than 5 seconds or the starter may overheat.
 Wait 30 seconds between each operation of the starter to let it cool and the battery power to recover.
 Never attempt to restart the engine until the engine completely stops.
 Always remove key from switch when leaving vehicle unattended or when vehicle is not in use.

 - 13. Release start button once engine starts. - 14.
-Allow engine to warm up.
+Allow engine to warm up until the choke can be placed in the open position and engine will idle on its own.